 See what competitors are doing and what colors they use on their website to present products.
 Examine the design trend in each field.
 Define how it makes you feel, and what their target audience might be depending on their website designs and color schemes.

 In case you’re thinking of rebranding or you just need a logo, here’s our guide on logo design.
 The best logo makers, tips, best practices are there.

 Here are the 5 best website color schemes:

 The color theory behind each is pretty simple, and there are even free design resources with color wheels that let you see how your combination looks like.
 Here are some of them:

-- Adobe Color CC – The color scheme creator by Adobe can help you with any design project.
+- Adobe Color CC – The color scheme creator by Adobe can help you with any website design project.
 There you can play with the color wheel and check out different combinations.
-Or use one of many color themes they have for you.
+Or use one of many color themes (with hex codes) they have for you.

 - Paletton – starting with a base color, this tool will help you find complementary colors.